TheSuperiorCoin/GUIwallet/installers/windows/README.md

-As the setup script in file [Superior.iss](Superior.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Superior release *Lithium Luna* that you find on [the official download page](https://getsuperior.org/downloads/).
+As the setup script in file [Superior.iss](Superior.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Superior release *Kryptonia Fast* that you find on [the official download page](https://getsuperior.org/downloads/).

 But of course it will be easy to modify the script for future